 Please use the following assistance if you have questions about taxes:

-You also need to file a State of Michigan tax return, called MI-1040 if you owe tax, are due a refund, or your Adjusted Gross Income is $3,800 or higher.
-The Adjusted Gross Income (AGI) can be found on your federal tax forms- line #36 on the 1040NR or line#10 on the 1040NR-EZ.
+You also need to file a State of Michigan tax return, called MI-1040 if you owe tax, are due a refund, or your Adjusted Gross Income is $3,950 or higher.

 Michigan Taxes: http://michigan.gov/taxes